smbiz1/workflow-examples/actors/README.md

 ## Notes

-- The hook is created **outside the loop** as recommended by the Workflows team
+- The recommended pattern is to create the hook **outside the loop** and use it as an async iterator
 - Hooks are async iterators, allowing them to be reused across multiple resumptions
+- Using `defineHook()` ensures type safety between hook creation and resumption
 - Each workflow run acts as a unique actor instance
 - State is managed internally by the workflow for this example